hijackhim/AWS-CI-CD/README.md

 3.GitHub Account
 4.Common Sense

-Step: 1 Create the Codebuild and using Github as source
+Step: 1 Create the Codebuild and using Github as source and use buildspec.yaml file

   ![Screenshot 2024-02-15 013245](https://github.com/hijackhim/AWS-CI-CD/assets/105789918/173f3803-c2d3-40e4-a5a9-785fc24ce234)